 Get Help From an Eating Disorder Dietitian Nutritionist

-North Carolina Eating Disorder Dietitian, Nutritionist for Anorexia Nervosa, Bulimia, Binge-Eating, and Disordered Eating
+We are North Carolina Eating Disorder Dietitian Nutritionists Supporting With Anorexia Nervosa, Bulimia, Binge-Eating, and Disordered Eating

 How We Help

 If you or your loved one struggles with disordered eating, we can help.

 As eating disorder dietitians and nutrition therapists, we support you with improving anxious or compulsive thoughts and behavior around food.
 We provide gentle nutrition treatment, education, and guidance.
 We also help to foster intuitive eating while reducing anxiety eating and shame around food and body image.